anquanscan/sec-tools/README.md

 [gitls](https://github.com/hahwul/gitls): 🖇 Enumerate git repository URL from list of URL / User / Org.
 Friendly to pipeline
 [lowendinsight](https://github.com/gtri/lowendinsight): LowEndInsight is a simple "bus-factor" risk analysis library for Open Source Software that is managed within a Git repository.
 Provide the git URL and the library will respond with a basic Elixir Map structure report.
 Critical feedback is always appreciated.
 Demo at https://lowendinsight.dev
 [BitCoinAccountsBlanceChecker](https://github.com/MehdiTAZI/BitCoinAccountsBlanceChecker): the project generates a csv file with private and public keys with it corresponding current balance from the main bitcoin blockchain.
 [malsub](https://github.com/diogo-fernan/malsub): A Python RESTful API framework for online malware analysis and threat intelligence services.
+[Packer-Fuzzer](https://github.com/rtcatc/Packer-Fuzzer): Packer Fuzzer is a fast and efficient scanner for security detection of websites constructed by javascript module bundler such as Webpack.